directus/directus/docs/guides/installation/docker.md

 ## Persistence

-Containers are ephemeral, and this means that whenever you stop a container, all the data associated with it is going to be removed [unless you persist them] when creating your container (https://docs.docker.com/storage/).
+Containers are ephemeral, and this means that whenever you stop a container, all the data associated with it is going to be removed [unless you persist them](https://docs.docker.com/storage/) when creating your container.

-Directus image by default [will use the following locations](https://github.com/directus/directus/blob/main/.github/actions/build-images/rootfs/directus/images/main/Dockerfile#L93-L96) for data persistence (unless changed through environment variables)
+Directus image by default [will use the following locations](https://github.com/directus/directus/blob/main/.github/actions/build-images/rootfs/directus/images/main/Dockerfile#L93-L96) for data persistence (note that these can be changed through environment variables)

 - `/directus/uploads` for uploads
 - `/directus/database` (only when using SQLite and not configured to a different folder)